buimaianh/cs50w-projects/email/dev-log.md

     - Read their usages
     - Pick up correct field type

-- `How Django authenticates username and password`
+- `How doese Django authenticate username and password`

     - Search if username exists in `User` table
     - If existed, get hashed password corresponding to the username